What causes obesity?

 4. Stay away from the ‘low-fat’ trap

 Dieters often think that the way to lose weight is to cut out every scrap of fat in their diet.
 Not only will this lead to nutritional deficiency, it will also leave you insatiably hungry.
 Many fat-reduced foods have added sugars to make them taste more palatable.
 These sugars increase the Glycaemic Index of the food, meaning that they cause a blood sugar rise and then a blood sugar dip, with more hunger!
 Fat is a vital part of appetite regulation.
-Choose from healthy fats such as oily fish, nuts and seeds, avocado, olive, flax and rice bran oil.
+Choose from healthy fats such as oily fish, nuts and seeds, avocado, olive, flax and coconut oil.

 5. Set small goals and reward yourself